SparkPost/pizza-bot/README.md

 Great job!
 You've made your first Skellington plugin.
 Plugins are a great way to isolate related bot interactions.

-This one isn't so useful yet, in the next step we're going to start improving this plugin in the next exercise.
+This one isn't so useful yet, but we'll start improving this plugin in the next exercise.

 Next exercise: https://github.com/SparkPost/pizza-bot/tree/02-stores